Alcohol and cancer: Oxidative stress

 Oxidative stress and reactive oxygen species (ROS) accumulation is a major player in cancer growth. the metabolism of ethanol by CYP450 2E1 into acetaldehyde has a byproduct of ROS.
 The presence of ROS in the cellular environment causes lipid peroxidation which can lead to exocyclic adducts.
 ROS in a tumor microenvironment can also act as an intercellular signal leading to up-regulation of vascular endothelial growth factors and monocyte chemotactic protein-1.
 The accumulation of iron is also found to correlate to alcohol consumption which leads to higher levels of peroxidation and resulting oxidative damage.

 Polycyclic aromatic hydrocarbons

 Polycyclic aromatic hydrocarbons also play a role in alcohol-induced carcinogenesis.
 Exposure occurs through drinking alcohol aged in charred barrels, flavored with peat smoke, or made with roasted grains.

 Hormonal regulation

 High levels of hormones in serum have been associated with heavy alcohol use.
-Especially Oesterogen and estradiol which can increase transcriptional activity in ER+ cells which promote cell proliferation.
-Those in pre-menopause using progestin contraceptives have some compensation for the high levels of estradiol, though after menopause those with heavy alcohol consumption have higher risk for breast cancer and estrogen dependent cancers.
+Especially estrogen and estradiol which can increase transcriptional activity in ER+ cells which promote cell proliferation.
+Those in pre-menopause using progestin contraceptives have some compensation for the high levels of estradiol, though after menopause those with heavy alcohol consumption have higher risk for breast cancer and estrogen-dependent cancers.